Rhett Butler is the Founder and CEO of Mongabay, a leading nonprofit media organization dedicated to environmental journalism.

 What were some of your fondest memories from these early globetrotting days?

-[03:14] Rhett: Yeah.
-So the first time I went to a real tropical rainforest was eastern Ecuador.
+[03:26] Rhett: Yeah, so the first time I went to a real tropical rainforest was in eastern Ecuador.
 So on the Rio Napo, quite near Yasuni National Park.
 So Yasuni is one of the most biodiverse places on earth, so it has an incredible array of species.

 And so when I had the opportunity to go there, I was really interested in the reptiles and amphibians that lived in the rainforest, because that was just something that I was very passionate about as a child.
 And, of course, the rainforest has the greatest diversity of reptiles and amphibians.